Training and Coaching

 > Sales, Negotiation and Influence Skills

-We have provided formal sales training in many countries; to sales, marketing and technical support staff; at levels from secretary-receptionist to company president.
+We have provided formal sales training in many countries: to sales, marketing and technical support staff; at levels from secretary-receptionist to company president.
 Similar programs have been delivered to engineering, production and general management groups.
 In all cases, our intention has been to enhance the persuasiveness of people and their ideas—not with empty motivation or manipulative techniques, but by helping to develop clear and compelling plans, messages and understanding of others' needs.
 Many of our customers have been referred from earlier clients, with corporate value multiplying as more people are supported in applying the newly honed skills.
 Actual content is diverse, ranging across

 Production of credible, attractive plans and other offerings